britishkenyan/HR-ANALYTICS-REPORT/README.md

 Data Transformation:
 - Created additional columns where necessary, such as:
+- Attrition Count: This was not initially a value on the table, so the attrition rate could not be calculated until A conditional column was created to this effect.
+  *formula to calculate attrition rate Attrition = count by the total number of employee*
 - Tenure: Based on the length of employment (can be derived from relevant columns like years).
 - Job Satisfaction: A calculated measure of job satisfaction based on available data.